Sarah Torres

 OSHA targets data center construction with elevated 3.2/100 incident rate.
 Electrical, confined space, fall, and heat hazards driving enforcement focus in 2026.

-Labor & WagesOSHA's Top 10 Construction Citations for 2026 — And How to Avoid Every One
+Labor & WagesOSHA Top 10 Construction Citations 2026: How to Avoid Them

-Labor & WagesPrevailing Wage Laws Expand to 8 More States — What Contractors Must Know
+Labor & WagesPrevailing Wage Construction 2026: Laws Expand to 8 More States

 Prevailing wage laws expanded to 8 additional states in 2025-2026.
-Analysis of Davis-Bacon updates, state thresholds, compliance requirements, and impact on contractor bidding.
+Analysis of Davis-Bacon updates, state thresholds, compliance requirements, and impact on.

 OSHA silica citations jumped 22% in FY2025.
-This 2026 compliance guide covers Table 1, exposure controls, medical surveillance, and how to avoid six-figure penalties.
+This 2026 compliance guide covers Table 1, exposure controls, medical surveillance, and how to avoid six-figure.

-Labor & WagesThe 2026 NEC Code Changes Every Electrician Needs to Know
+Labor & Wages2026 NEC Code Changes Every Electrician Needs to Know

-The 2026 NEC includes 3,478 changes.
-Here are the ones that matter: GFCI expansion, energy storage rules, EV charging ALMS, and rapid shutdown revisions.
+The 2026 NEC has 3,478 changes — these matter most: GFCI expansion, energy storage rules, EV charging ALMS, and rapid shutdown for solar systems.

 Labor & WagesThe Real Cost of Construction Turnover — $4,700 Per Worker